rvirostko/vgr/README.md

 * `Close` _stream_ : closes the stream.
 If one was never opened, the statement has no effect.

 #### Open Mode

-Three type of open mode are available:
+Three types of open mode are available:

 * `Append` or `Extend` : if the file exists, output is added to it; if not the file is created
 * `Overwrite` : the file if it exists is overwritten.
 This is the default mode used when a mode is not specified.
 * `No Overwrite` : if the file exists it is not overwritten.
 An error message is printed and the application exits with an error code.